-Consolidated underwriting, acquisition and insurance expenses were \$539.6 million, \$539.2 million and \$510.8 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-The decline in the consolidated expense ratio for 2015 as compared to 2014 was due to lower acquisition co sts primarily attributable to lower premium taxes, fees and assessments coupled with increased ceding commissions received.
-Non-acquisition cost increased due to higher compensation and information technology costs, partially offset by lower outside servi ces expense.
-The increase in the consolidated expense ratio for 2014 as compared to 2013 was primarily attributable to increased compensation related costs, coupled with increased consulting and information technology expenses.
+Consolidated underwriting, acquisition and insurance expenses were \$547.0 million, \$536.7 million and \$537.0 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+The decline in the expense ratio for 2016 as compared to 2015 was primarily attributable to increased ceding commissions received, reduced contingent commissions payable and lower equity stock compensation expenses, partially offset by increased premium taxes and assessment expenses.
+The decline in the consolidated expense ratio for 2015 as compared to 2014 was due to lower acquisition cost primarily attributable to lower premium taxes, fees and assessments coupled with increased ceding commissions received.
+Non-acquisition cost increased due to higher compensation and information technology costs, partially offset by lower outside services expense.

-Consolidated interest expense was \$19.0 million, \$19.9 million and \$20.2 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Consolidated interest expense was \$19.6 million, \$19.0 million and \$19.9 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+The increase in consolidated interest expense in 2016 as compared to 2015 was the result of slightly higher interest rates on our variable rate debt instruments.
 The decline in consolidated interest expense in 2015 as compared to 2014 was the result of slightly reduced interest rates on our variable rate debt instruments.
-The decline in consolidated interest expense in 2014 as compared to 2013 was the result of the July 2014 extinguishment of a junior subordinated debenture.

-Consolidated foreign currency exchange gains were \$18.3 million and \$7.8 million and 1.7 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-The changes in the foreign currency exchange gains/losses were due to fluctuations of the U.S Dollar, on a weighted average basis, against the currencies in which we transact our business.
+Consolidated foreign currency exchange gains were \$4.5 million \$18.3 million and \$7.8 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+The changes in the foreign currency exchange gains were due to fluctuations of the U.S Dollar, on a weighted average basis, against the currencies in which we transact our business.

-The consolidated provisions for income taxes were \$14.3 million, \$32.8 million and \$36.5 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+The consolidated provisions for income taxes were \$35.2 million, \$14.3 million and \$32.8 million for the years ended December 31, 2016, 2015 and 2014, respectively.
 The consolidated income tax provision represents the income tax expense associated with our operations based on the tax laws of the jurisdictions in which we operate.
 Therefore, the consolidated provision for income taxes represents taxes on net income for our United States, Ireland, Belgium, Brazil, Switzerland and United Kingdom operations.
-The consolidated effective taxes rates were 8.1%, 15.2% and 20.3% for the years ended December 31, 2015, 2014 and 2013, respectively.
+The consolidated effective tax rates were 19.4%, 8.1% and 15.2% for the years ended December 31, 2016, 2015 and 2014, respectively.
+The increase in the effective tax rate for the year ended December 31, 2016 as compared to the same period ended 2015 was primarily attributable to an increase in pretax income in the United States.
+Pretax income for our United States operations increased to \$115.2 million for the year ended December 31, 2016 from \$64.8 million for the same period ended 2015.
 The decline in the consolidated effective tax rate for the year ended December 31, 2015 as compared to 2014 was primarily attributable to reduced taxable pretax income in the United States while permanent tax differences remained consistent.
 Pretax income was higher in 2014, due to the recognition in 2014 of a \$43.3 million realized gain from the sale of property.
 Additionally, our United Kingdom operations reported a tax benefit for 2015, primarily due to the effects of foreign currency exchange rates.
-The decline in the consolidated effective tax rate for the year ended December 31, 2014 as compared to 2013 was primarily attributable to increased income from our Bermuda operations, which is not subject to income taxes.